wileycousins-edu/intro_to_circuits/h-bridge/README.md

 Yes there is.

-### step 4 - add an NPN to the high side switches
+### add an NPN to the high side switches
-To make the motor move in either direction, we need to activate a PNP and an NPN transistor.
+With our current circuit, to make the motor move we need to activate a PNP and an NPN transistor.
 Unfortunately, to turn a PNP on, we need to pull the base lower than the emitter, while to turn an NPN on, we need to pull the base higher than the emitter.
 Current needs to flow out of the base for a PNP, and into the base for an NPN.
 If only we could use an NPN for those high side switches, we could tie the bases together and use one switch.

 Unfortunately, NPNs do not function well as high-side switches.
 This leaves us wanting to control the high-side switch with an NPN for logic reasons, but needing the load switch to be a PNP for electrical reasons.
 What's the solution?